CPunch/openpunk/content/pages/fusionfall-openfusion/index.md

 ## Weird obfuscation

 Let's take a look at csSocketManager, it's in charge of obfuscating packets before sending to the server and de-obfuscating packets from the server.
 You'll notice there's an EKey and an FEKey.
 I'm only going to be talking about the EKey today but the FEKey is used when switching from the login server to the shard server (the actual game server.)
-In the constructor you can actually see the default key that's set.
+In the constructor you can see the default key that's set.

 ![](manager_constructor.png)